 Inherent Resolve Airstrikes Continue in Syria, Iraq

-SOUTHWEST ASIA, Jan.
-6, 2015 – U.S. and partner-nation military forces have continued to attack Islamic State of Iraq and the Levant terrorists in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+TAMPA, Fla., Oct.
+20, 2014 – U.S. military forces continued to attack Islamic State of Iraq and the Levant terrorists in Syria yesterday and today, U.S. Central Command officials reported.

-The strikes were conducted as part of Operation Inherent Resolve, the operation to eliminate the ISIL terrorist group and the threat they pose to Iraq, the region and the wider international community.
+The U.S. strikes were conducted as part of Operation Inherent Resolve, the operation to eliminate ISIL and the threat it poses to Iraq, the region and the wider international community.
 All airstrike assessments are based on initial reports, officials said.

 |Join the GlobalSecurity.org mailing list|